tjelvar-olsson/tjelvar-olsson.github.io/_drafts/tools_for_testing_python_code.md

 OK
 ```

 Great all the tests are passing!
-We can now relax again.
+Now we can relax again.

 The ``mock`` module can do much more than what I have shown above.
 Have a look
 at the [mock documentation](https://pypi.python.org/pypi/mock) for some more